martinrebo/martinrebo/docs/AI/Deeplearning.md

     * Use LLM to suggest additional queries ⇒ retrieve results for all queries
 * Cross Encoding reranking
   * ranking: Select the top result -> Pass to LLM
-  * Sentence Tranformmers: 🤗 HF > This framework provides an easy method to compute embeddings for accessing, using, and training state-of-the-art embedding and reranker models.
+  * Sentence Tranformers: 🤗 HF > This framework provides an easy method to compute embeddings for accessing, using, and training state-of-the-art embedding and reranker models.
 It can be used to compute embeddings using Sentence Transformer models (quickstart), to calculate similarity scores using Cross-Encoder (a.k.a. reranker) models (quickstart) or to generate sparse embeddings using Sparse Encoder models (quickstart).
 This unlocks a wide range of applications, including semantic search, semantic textual similarity, and paraphrase mining.
   * Re-ranking with Query Expansion
 * Embedding Query adapters
   * `pip torch`: Tensors and Dynamic neural networks in Python with strong GPU acceleration